The 8 Best HELOC Rates of 2020

 Many tech-savvy web users don’t think of the big brick and mortar banks very often, but when they offer low fees and good rates, you shouldn’t count them out.

 Homeside loans do charge some fees.
 You’ll pay a $495 fee to get started and then the lender requires a minimum $10,000 draw.
-But unlike most traditional banks, Homeside is a very tech savvy lender.
+But unlike many traditional banks, Homeside is a tech savvy lender.
 The online application is quick and easy.
-Homeside also offers a very friendly, user-oriented experience.
-Loan offices are called “mortgage mentors,” an appropriate name considering the company’s helpful culture.
+Homeside also offers a friendly, user-oriented experience.
+Loan offices are called “mortgage mentors.”

 Tracing its roots back to 1874, Bank of the West has a long tradition of lending.
 Now a subsidiary of France’s BNP Paribas, Bank of the West offers competitive interest rates on home equity loans.
-Current HELOC rates start at 7.75%.
+Current HELOC rates start at 7.75% APR.
 These HELOCs have no origination or closing costs and are available for lines up to $2 million.
+Through March 31, 2020, get up to 1.75% off an initial draw up to $100,000.

 During the draw period, you can convert your balance (or just a portion) to a fixed rate.
 Once you draw on the account, you can qualify for a 0.25% interest rate discount when paying with automatic payments.
 While the bank is headquartered in California and focused on the Western and Midwest states, it serves customers through offices as far away as Tokyo and Taipei.

 If you live in an area with a Bank of the West location, you can head into your local branch to apply.
-But even if you live a ways away from the nearest location, you can still apply for and manage your HELOC online.
+But even if you live a distance from the nearest location, you can still apply for and manage your HELOC online.